mongodb/awscdk-resources-mongodbatlas/API.md

 - *Type:* <a href="#awscdk-resources-mongodbatlas.Store">Store</a>[]

-Array that contains the data stores for the data lake.
+Array that contains the data stores for the Atlas Data Federation.

 ---

 ### Store <a name="Store" id="awscdk-resources-mongodbatlas.Store"></a>

-Array that contains the data stores for the data lake.
+Array that contains the data stores for the Atlas Data Federation.

 #### Initializer <a name="Initializer" id="awscdk-resources-mongodbatlas.Store.Initializer"></a>